 This annual report consists of a series of financial statements and notes to those statements.
 These statements are organized so the reader can understand Alma Public School District financially as a whole.
 The Government-wide Financial Statements provide information about the activities of the whole School District, presenting both an aggregate view of the School District's finances and a longer-term view of those finances.
 The fund financial statements provide the next level of detail.
 For governmental activities, these statements tell how services were financed in the short term as well as what remains for future spending.
-The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant fund - the General Fund with all other funds presented in one column as non-major funds.
-The remaining statements, the internal service fund, accounts for the activities of the district's partially self-insured health plan and the statement of fiduciary net position, presents financial information about activities for which the School District acts solely as an agent for the benefit of students and parents.
+The fund financial statements look at the School District's operations in more detail than the government-wide financial statements by providing information about the School District's most significant fund - the General Fund with all other funds presented in one column as non-major funds, except the 2017 Capital Projects Fund which is also a major fund.
+The remaining statements cover the internal service fund which accounts for the activities of the district's partially self-insured health plan, and the statement of fiduciary net position which presents financial information about activities for which the School District acts solely as an agent for the benefit of students and parents.
 The annual report is arranged as follows: